Nickklein13/Mediacreation-tool/README.md

 ![image](https://github.com/Nickklein13/Mediacreation-tool/assets/150096883/221a5d0a-daca-48c4-8d9b-df773bc70dbd)

 <p>
 And finally, choose to use a "USB flash drive" (here it will remind you for a final time you need 8gb of room.
-After you select that, it'll have you choose a specific usb drive, so if you have multiple USB storage devices plugged in, please take the time to double check the name of the one you want Windows copied too.
+After you select that, it'll have you choose a specific USB drive, so if you have multiple USB storage devices plugged in, please take the time to double check the name of the one you want Windows copied too.
 </p>
 <br />